-A three-year Communications and Engagement Plan was developed for implementation in Phase 2, which builds on and expands the Program's engagement efforts (see Appendix C).
+A three-year Communications and Engagement Plan was developed for implementation in Phase 2, which builds on and expands the Program's engagement efforts.
 The plan focuses on three key elements:

 - Draft Master Plan Engagement.

 - Project Development and Construction Outreach and Communications.

 - Safety Awareness and Education.